mozman/ezdxf/docs/source/drawing.rst

     Delete paper space layout *name* and all its entities.
 Available only for DXF version AC1015 or newer, AC1009 supports only one paper space and you can't delete it.

-.. method:: Drawing.add_image_def(filename, size_in_pixel, key=None)
+.. method:: Drawing.add_image_def(filename, size_in_pixel, name=None)

     Add an :class:`ImageDef` entity to the drawing (objects section). `filename` is the image file name as relative or absolute path and `size_in_pixel` is the image size in pixel as (x, y) tuple.
 To avoid dependencies to external packages, ezdxf can not determine the image size by itself.
-Returns a :class:`ImageDef` entity which is needed to create an image reference, see :ref:`tut_image`. `key` is the internal image name, if None it is auto-generated.
+Returns a :class:`ImageDef` entity which is needed to create an image reference, see :ref:`tut_image`. `name` is the internal image name, if set to None, name is auto-generated.

     :param filename: image file name
     :param size_in_pixel: image size in pixel as (x, y) tuple
-    :param key: image name for internal use, None for an auto-generated image name
+    :param name: image name for internal use, None for an auto-generated name

+.. method:: Drawing.add_underlay_def(filename, format='pdf', name=None)

+    Add an :class:`UnderlayDef` entity to the drawing (objects section). `filename` is the underlay file name as relative or absolute path and format as string (pdf, dwf, dgn).
+Returns a :class:`UnderlayDef` entity which is needed to create an underlay reference, see :ref:`tut_underlay`. `name` is the internal underlay name, if set to None, name is auto-generated.

+    :param filename: underlay file name
+    :param format: file format (pdf, dwf or dgn) or ext=get format from filename extension
+    :param name: underlay name for internal use, None for an auto-generated name

 .. method:: Drawing.save(encoding='auto')